kschmitt9/MultiCalc/README.md

 ## Vector-valued functions, Space Curves, Brief Vector Calculus, Arclength and Curvature

-The content here is contained in the 'Curvature_VectorFunctions' folder. covering 13.1-13.3 of Stewart's *Early Transcendentals*.
+The content here is contained in the 'Curvature_VectorFunctions' folder, covering 13.1-13.3 of Stewart's *Early Transcendentals*.
 The highlights are animations for space curves and animating the circle of curvature, and the normal and tangent vectors as the curve is traversed in time.
 Included is a special project on the Archytas curve.

 ## Functions of Several Variables, Partial Derivatives, The Gradient